Who May be Liable for an Accident Caused by a Medical Emergency?

 If you were injured in a crash, would you still be able to seek compensation for your damages?
 What if the other driver says fault cannot be pinned on him or her because of a medical emergency?

 These are just a couple of reasons why you should strongly consider speaking to an experienced car accident attorney in New Jersey.
-Below the attorneys from Lynch Law firm discuss liability for crashes involving sudden medical emergencies and how victims of these crashes may be eligible to seek compensation.
+Below the attorneys from Lynch Law Firm, PC discuss liability for crashes involving sudden medical emergencies and how victims of these crashes may be eligible to seek compensation.

 How do You Define a Sudden Medical Emergency?

 A sudden medical emergency is an unforeseen medical event that could pose a risk to a person’s life.
 Usually, the medical episode causes the person to lose consciousness.
 Examples include:

 - Hypoglycemic event

 While anyone can suffer a medical emergency at any time due to a variety of illnesses or conditions, it may be difficult to use this as a defense to avoid being held liable for damages that occur.
 The person who suffered the medical emergency has the burden of proof.
 He or she must show the incident could not have been predicted.

 For example, a person who has never experienced any symptoms of heart failure or been diagnosed with a heart condition could not predict he or she would suffer a heart attack.
 This person might not be held liable for damages that occurred in a crash that happened during this medical episode.